Azper/equo/README.md

 When you need to retrive it, just type the password name.
 We reccomend settings it up like this so it is easy to remember: gmailSchool = "passwordeg1234"

 # Coming Up

 Some updates we are coming out with soon is that you can acsess the database of your data ANYWHERE!

-# Requirments
+# Requirements

-Check out requirments.txt
+Sly
+Sly.Lexer
+Sly.Parser
+Socket

+Also, check out requirements.txt